 This is because estrogen reduces DAO which consequently, leads to more histamine in the gut!

-Estradiol pretreatment elicited significant fall in DAO activity in the liver and specific increase in the uterus.
+Estradiol pretreatment elicited a significant fall in DAO activity in the liver and a specific increase in the uterus.

 Why on earth would Mother Nature create this loop?

 It also makes us break out in hives when we eat certain things.

 The problem with perimenopause is that progesterone has been dropping for some time (a decade roughly) and goes even further.